 Its wingspan can reach up to 45 inches wide.
 The bird has white plumage with black markings on its wings and tail feathers.

-They nest mainly on remote islands throughout their range but have recently begun nesting on Little Tobago as well.
+They nest mainly on remote islands throughout their range but have also recently begun nesting on Little Tobago.

 These birds feed primarily off flying fish or squid near the ocean's surface during daylight hours before returning back home at nightfall.